Hey there, Kimberly from Thoughts and Designs Here.

 What third parties we receive data from

-I only receive data from MailChimp, Facebook Business Manager (through Pixel) and google analytics.
+I only receive data from MailChimp, Facebook Business Manager (through Pixel), Pinterest Business Pixel and Google Analytics.
 I do not store this data on my site.
 This data is accessed via each of their sites respectively.

 What automated decision making and/or profiling we do with user data